 When it turns out a member of Warner Pier’s library board has been living on borrowed time, Lee is determined to discover who wrote the victim’s final chapter…

-Rumors are flying about the rugged new board director, Henry “Butch” Cassidy, and the changes he allegedly plans to make.
-Butch is indeed attractive—but Lee doesn’t get a chance to find out about his proposals.
-The meeting is interrupted by the terrified screams of the library clerk.
+As usual, rumors are flying through the small town—this time, they’re about the rugged new library director, Henry “Butch” Cassidy, and the changes he allegedly plans to make.
+Butch is indeed attractive—but Lee doesn’t get a chance to find out about his proposed changes.
+A few minutes into the meeting, the discussion is interrupted by the terrified screams of the library clerk.

-The clerk has discovered the lifeless body of prim and proper Abigail Montgomery, a retiring member of the board.
-Suddenly everyone in attendance—including Lee—is a suspect.
-And, as Lee finds out, they’ve all got something to hide….
+She has discovered the lifeless body of Abigail VanRoostock, a prim and proper retiring member of the board, crumpled in a heap at the bottom of the basement stairs.
+Suddenly, everyone in attendance, including Lee, is suspected in her murder.
+And as Lee finds out, they’ve all got something to hide…

 When Lee hires a free-spirited employee with a tie-dyed, troubled past, she discovers that even the counterculture can conceal a killer….

 As much as the chocolate concoctions at TenHuis Chocolade can tantalize people’s tongues, Lee’s newest hire is more likely to make them wag.
 Forsythia “Sissy” Smith is the granddaughter of Warner Pier’s resident hippie, but the fact that Sissy is a third-generation flower child is the least of Lee’s concerns.
 The previous winter, Sissy’s husband, Buzz, was found dead, and even though her alibi was airtight, the gossips are still pointing their fingers at her.